blog / design elements

 When our clients embarked on the extensive renovation of their three-storey Southgate townhouse, detail was on everybody's mind from the outset.
 With a sizeable garden, frontage and roof terrace to design and build, we fused the screening narrative into one master plan.
-In order to minimise the typical rigmarole of neighbours' right to light and tedious building regulations, we selected a minimalist, frameless glass screen for the rooftop terrace.
+In order to minimise the typical rigmarole of neighbours' right to light and tedious building regulations, we selected a minimalist frameless glass screen for the rooftop terrace.
 The adjoining master bedroom regained a significant amount of daylight, augmented by night-time silhouettes and a translucent backdrop for dainty foliage, where paramount safety attributes and a low maintenance material define long-term, indoor-outdoor usability prospects.

 How do we let revitalising daylight in, and divert prying eyes from spoiling a sunny afternoon in an inner-city roof terrace?
 Design and build an angled, hardwood louvre screen!
 Such a solid yet elegant structure is sufficiently high, and adds much-needed seclusion, while letting copious sunrays in.
-The angled slats match the wood details of this small roof terrace space, forming an aesthetic, optimal backdrop for sedges displayed on top of the parapet wall, along down lighting fitted above – juxtaposed with a bright colour scheme.
-In a Parsons Green small courtyard garden, a similar construction technique was modified into vertical segments to produce a cedar screen above a built-in spa, reiterated with galvanised steel detailing across the residence's roof terrace handrails.
+The angled slats match the wood details of this small roof terrace design, forming an optimal aesthetic backdrop for sedges displayed on top of the parapet wall, along down lighting fitted above – juxtaposed with a bright colour scheme.
+In a Parsons Green small courtyard garden, a similar construction technique was modified into vertical segments to produce a cedar screen above a built-in spa, reiterated with galvanised steel detailing across the residence's bespoke roof terrace handrails.

 Dynamic patterns form the essence of a contemporary outdoor screen, where bespoke elevations, augmented by a versatile design ethos, enhance precious daylight in a myriad of urban settings.
 In this North London garden, near Highbury Corner, the blueprint of its shared boundaries conveys resourceful and creative methods utilised to distinguish neighbourly zoning, where a sympathetic, well-detailed approach produces practical design solutions.
-Whichever pattern we detail, its rhythmic composition invariably forms an intrinsic element of the overall garden design layout, defining effective techniques to lessen the impact of otherwise a mere, utilitarian object.
+Whichever pattern we detail, its rhythmic composition invariably forms an intrinsic element of the overall garden design layout, defining effective techniques to lessen the impact of otherwise a mere utilitarian object.

 The horizontal hardwood screen in this expansive Covent Garden rooftop accomplishes a multitude of versatile functions, where a solid partition provides safety, as its low parapet wall is situated six floors high, and conceals a lacklustre view.
-Mediterranean rooftop planting benefits warmth and wind shelter, amid this minimalist, slatted Balau backdrop which highlights textural, foliar essence.
+Mediterranean rooftop planting benefits warmth and wind shelter amid this minimalist slatted Balau backdrop, which highlights textural foliar essence.
 An outdoor speaker fixed to the screen's top board enhances alfresco ambience, linked to a surround sound system, while mellow roof terrace lighting ties in this entire multifunctional composition cohesively.